 Their exact responsibilities will vary based on the type of property they are managing, the amount they are getting paid and the terms of the management contract.

-1. Rent Responsibilities
+1. Responsible for Managing Rent

 - Handling Leases: This can include setting the lease term and making sure it has all the necessary clauses to protect the owner.
 This includes determining the amount of security deposit required.